simonbasle/myGuestPosts/spring/flightFlux3.md

 The philosophy of Reactor is to give you tools to do the right thing, by way of composing operators.
 Threading is not an exception: meet `subscribeOn` and `publishOn`.

 These two operators simply take a `Scheduler` and will switch execution on one of that scheduler's `Worker`.
-There is of course a major difference between the two :smile:
+There is of course a major difference between the two :)

 ### The `publishOn(Scheduler s)` operator